CURRENT AS OF JANUARY 2020

 - No modifications (to include changing a date) can be made to an existing reservation.
 The only exception, which must be done more than 30 days prior to your event, is adding time to the end of your reservation, if available.

 - You may not enter the pool area prior to your scheduled party time (i.e. to decorate).
-There is a short window between groups and our pool staff needs that time to clean and prep for incoming guests.
+There is a short window between groups and our pool staff needs that time to clean, disinfect and prep after public hours or a previous party.

 - You may decorate the pavilion in the pool area on the day of your rental.
 USE TAPE OR STRING ONLY.
 Remove all signs and throw them in the trash at the end of your event.